react-cosmos/react-cosmos/README.md

 Please see our [Contributing Guide](CONTRIBUTING.md).

-Support the ongoing development of React Cosmos by becoming a [Sponsor](https://github.com/users/skidding/sponsorship).
+[Become a Sponsor](https://github.com/users/skidding/sponsorship) to support the ongoing development of React Cosmos.

 ## Live Demo